The Week in Pictures: Oct. 17 - 24

 Fonda has returned to civil disobedience after a nearly half-century break, inspired by the climate activism of Swedish teenager Greta Thunberg.

-Gymnast Simone Biles performs a flip after throwing the ceremonial first pitch prior to Game Two of the 2019 World Series between the Houston Astros and the Washington Nationals in Houston on Oct.
+Gymnast Simone Biles performs a flip before throwing the ceremonial first pitch at game two of the World Series between the Houston Astros and the Washington Nationals in Houston on Oct.
 23.

 Britain's Prime Minister Boris Johnson leaves from 10 Downing Street in central London on Oct.
 23.